jakewalsh90/Terraform-Azure/Single-Region-Azure-BaseLab/README.md

   - Installs the Windows Features required for Active Directory and DNS.

 ## Manual Steps to complete
-### The two powershell scripts should be run to complete the setup as a Domain Controller
+### The two powershell scripts should be run to complete the setup process, on the created Virtual Machine, as a functional AD Domain Controller.

 These will be in C:\baselabSetup of the DC VM after deployment, and should be run in this order:
 1. baselab_DomainSetup.ps1 - the machine will reboot after this